Kosovo, facing some opposition, to apply this week to join EU | Law-Order

 Kosovo will apply to join the European Union this week, Prime Minister Albin Kurti said on Tuesday, a process that is expected to take years if not decades and is dependent on its normalising relations with Serbia.
 Albanian-majority Kosovo declared independence from Serbia in 2008 with the backing of the West, following a 1998-1999 war in which NATO intervened to protect the territory.

-Kosovo is not a member of the United Nations and five EU states refuse to recognise Kosovo's statehood.
+Kosovo is not a member of the United Nations and five EU states - Spain, Greece, Romania, Slovakia and Cyprus - refuse to recognise Kosovo's statehood.
 "The European Union is a place of peace, security, equality and prosperity and that's why the Republic of Kosovo's place is in this joint house as a country that loves peace," Kurti said during a government session in Pristina.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)